 Due to the negative connotation related to the word “Desi,” we will now use “Asian Pacific Islander South Asian American Heritage Month” an inclusive term to describe the Asian American community that’s comprised of individuals of East Asian, South Asian, Southeast Asian, West Asian, Central Asian and Pacific Island backgrounds who represent over forty countries and hundreds of languages.

-If your organization is hosting events for Asian Pacific Islander Desi American Heritage Month and would like to be included in our 2022 calendar, please fill out the form here.
+If your organization is hosting events for Asian Pacific Islander South Asian American Heritage Month and would like to be included in our 2023 calendar, please fill out the form here.

 Thank you to the APISAA Student organizations for lending their time and voices in the planning and framing of this year’s celebration.